Do This Money Challenge & You'll Start 2017 Off $1,000 Richer

 Here, our 29 best tips to save.
 Use one or use them all to have extra cash left over to spend on gifts, travel, or an amazing NYE celebration.
 The idea is to cut the little stuff you won’t miss out of your life, apply smart savings hacks to your everyday routine, and strategically spend on the things you need.
-Some tips will only save you a dollar or two, and some (like taking $15 out of your account every single day) will lead you to the big $1,000 in one step.
+Some tips will only save you a pound or two, and some (like taking £15 out of your account every single day) will lead you to the big £1,000 in one step.

 However you decide to save, one thing's certain: You're going to have more money than you do currently, which is always a good thing.

 Here, our 29 best tips to save.
 Use one or use them all to have extra cash left over to spend on gifts, travel, or an amazing NYE celebration.
 The idea is to cut the little stuff you won’t miss out of your life, apply smart savings hacks to your everyday routine, and strategically spend on the things you need.
-Some tips will only save you a dollar or two, and some (like taking $15 out of your account every single day) will lead you to the big $1,000 in one step.
+Some tips will only save you a pound or two, and some (like taking £15 out of your account every single day) will lead you to the big £1,000 in one step.

 However you decide to save, one thing's certain: You're going to have more money than you do currently, which is always a good thing.